 David Andolfatto, Senior Vice President, Federal Reserve Bank of St. Louis

 Dong He, Deputy Director, IMF Monetary and Capital Markets Department

 Moderated by Nick Timiraos, Chief Economics Correspondent, Wall Street Journal

 Michael J. Casey, Chief Content Officer, CoinDesk

-Charles W. Calomiris, Senior Deputy Comptroller for Economics, Office of the Comptroller of the Currency
+Charles W. Calomiris, Chief Economist and Senior Deputy Comptroller for Economics, Office of the Comptroller of the Currency

 Diego Zuluaga, Associate Director of Financial Regulation Studies, Center for Monetary and Financial Alternatives, Cato Institute